Block-Randomized Stochastic Proximal Gradient for Low-Rank Tensor Factorization: Convergence Properties

-\end{Fact}} The proof of the above is straightforward and thus skipped.
-Fact~\ref{fact:unbias} says that even if our block stochastic gradient is not exactly an unbiased estimation for $\nabla_{\bm \theta} f(\bm \theta)$, it is an unbiased estimation for the ``block gradient'' $\nabla_{\A_{(n)}} f({\bm \theta}^{(r)})$.
+\end{Fact} The proof of the above is straightforward and thus skipped.
+Fact~\ref{fact:unbias} says that our block stochastic gradient is an unbiased estimation for the ``block gradient'' $\nabla_{\A_{(n)}} f({\bm \theta}^{(r)})$.
 This fact will prove quite handy in establishing convergence.
 The two-level sampling strategy (i.e., block sampling and fiber sampling, respectively) makes the gradient estimation w.r.t. $\bm \theta$ unbiased up to a scaling factor (see Appendix~\ref{app:G}).
-This connection intuitively suggests that the proposed algorithm should behave similarly as an ordinary stochastic gradient descent algorithm, as we illustrate next.
+This connection intuitively suggests that the proposed algorithm should behave similarly as an SG algorithm.